Dual Diagnosis Treatment Salem, IL

 Jasper County Health Department - 49.5 miles from Salem, IL

-Jasper County Health Department is a dual-diagnosis treatment center in Newton, IL that provides treatment for alcohol or drug addiction and mental health disorders that include BPD as well as bulimia.
+Jasper County Health Department is a dual-diagnosis treatment center in Newton, Illinois that offers treatment for mental health and substance abuse disorders that include post-traumatic stress disorder as well as thought disorders.

 Address: 106 East Edwards Street, Newton, IL 62448 in Jasper County